djmahe4/Programming-Aptitude-Interview-Prep/README.md

 🚀 Just raise a Pull Request to contribute with a mission to help as much as fresher level job-seekers as possible.
 Happy Coding!!

-⭐ Anyone could acccess the web interface which directly gives Aptitude questions generated though Gemini API call! \\ First you have to create an API Key from aistudio.google.com/apikey
+⭐ Anyone could acccess the web interface which directly gives Aptitude questions generated though Gemini API call!<br> First you have to create an API Key from aistudio.google.com/apikey

 ---